mobiroo/OpenIAB/README.md

       <uses-feature android:name="android.hardware.telephony" android:required="false"/>
       ```

+9. Mobiroo does not require any modifications to your proguard configuration, However if you need to support more than
-9. Edit your proguard config file
+just the Mobiroo Appstore; edit your proguard config file as follows:

     ```
     # GOOGLE